Baccarat: Casino provision

 In the U.S., the full-scale version of punto banco is usually played at large tables in roped off areas or private rooms separated from the main gaming floor.
 The game is frequented by high rollers, who may wager tens or hundreds of thousands of dollars on a single hand.
 Minimum bets are relatively high, often starting at $100 and going as high as $500.
 Posted maximum bets are often arranged to suit a player.
 The table is staffed by a croupier, who directs the play of the game, and two dealers who calculate tax and collect and pay bets.
 Six or eight decks of cards are used, normally shuffled only by the croupier and dealers.
 The shoe is held by one of the players, who deals the cards on the instructions of the croupier according to the tableau.
 On a player win, the shoe moves either to the highest winning bettor, or to the next person in clockwise order around the table, depending on the casino's conventions.
 The shoe may be refused or the croupier may be requested to deal.

+Road maps and scoreboards

+Modern baccarat tables often display previous results from the current shoe on scoreboards or "road" recording forms.
+Common baccarat roads include the Bead Plate Road, the Big Road, the Big Eye Boy, the Small Road, and the Cockroach Road.
+A 2016 study of Chinese baccarat players described these five methods as standard roads and noted that casinos in Macau had introduced electronic screens to display shoe history and road records.